Johnson homomorphisms and actions of higher-rank lattices on right-angled Artin groups: Background

 Note that if $lk(v_i) \subset st(v_j)$ then $\G_{ij}=\{v_i\}$, so in this case $K_{ij}$ fixes every basis element except $v_i$. \item[Transvections] If $lk(v_i) \subset st(v_j)$, then there is an automorphism $\r_{ij}$ which acts on the generators of $A_\G$ as follows:

 \end{description}

 There are two important finite index normal subgroups of $\autg$ that we obtain from this classification.
 The first is the subgroup generated by inversions, partial conjugations, and transvections and is denoted $\auto$.
 The second is the smaller subgroup generated by only partial conjugations and transvections.
 Denote this group $\saut$.
 In some cases we will need to look at groups generated by (outer) automorphisms that conjugate more than one component of $\G - st(v_j)$ by $v_j$.
-Let $T$ be a subset of $\G_{ij}$ such that no two vertices of $T$ lie in the same connected component of $\G_{ij}$.
+Let $T$ be a subset of $\G - st(v_j)$ such that no two vertices of $T$ lie in the same connected component of $\G - st(v_j)$.
 We define an \emph{extended partial conjugation} to be an automorphism of the form $\prod_{t \in T}K_{tj}$.
 We will abuse notation by describing the images of the above elements in $\outg$ by the same names, so that the groups $\outo$ and $\sout$ are defined in the same manner.
 If $\phi \in \autg$, we use $[\phi]$ to denote the equivalence class of $\phi$ in $\outg$.

-Let $\mathcal{A}_\G$ be the enlarged generating set of $\outg$ given by graph symmetries, inversions, extended partial conjugations, and transvections.
-We shall be studying subgroups of $\outg$ generated by subsets of $\mathcal{A}_{\G}$, however some of these groups are not generated by subsets of the standard generating set.
+\begin{definition}Let $\mathcal{S}_\G$ be the enlarged generating set of $\outg$ given by graph symmetries, inversions, extended partial conjugations, and transvections. \end{definition}

+We shall be studying subgroups of $\outg$ generated by subsets of $\mathcal{S}_{\G}$, however some of these groups are not generated by subsets of the standard generating set.
 This is because under the restriction, exclusion and projection maps defined in Section \ref{s:rep}, partial conjugations are not always mapped to partial conjugations, but are always mapped to extended partial conjugations.
 Throughout this paper, we will assume $\autg$ and $\outg$ act on $A_\G$ on the left.